marco-cartago/EbmFcT/README.md

     - `sampler.py`: Home to the `ReplaySampler` class, massively important for the training dynamics of presistent contrastive divergence.
     - `train.py`: Functions for performing a single epoch of training.

-- `model_train.ipynb`: Setup for a general tain run for all of the three main datasets with checpoints in the `/models/` folder.
+- `model_train.ipynb`: Setup for a general train run for all of the three main datasets with checpoints in the `/models/` folder.
 - `other_models_benchmark.ipynb`: Execution of the benchmarks for the other models used for comparison, a variation auto encoder and u-net diffusion model.
-- `train_other_models.py`: File for training the benchmark models (VAE & U-net).
+- `train_other_models.py`: File for training the benchmark models (VAE & U-net diffusion).
 - `test_total_correlation.ipynb`: Training of the model with the total correlation regularization defined in `MINE.py`.
 - `toy_example.ipynb`: Experimentation of the TC regularization on a 1d density.